-- 1. Objective: To provide a clear and persuasive summary of the evidence presented to prove the case, along with the weaknesses of the opposing side's case, and to argue for your position. - 2.
-What Should Be Included: - (a) Thank the judge for his/her time and attention;
+1. Objective: To provide a clear and persuasive summary of the evidence presented to prove the case, along with the weaknesses of the opposing side's case, and to argue for your position.

+2. What Should Be Included:

+(a) Thank the judge for his/her time and attention;

 - (b) Isolate the issues and describe briefly how your presentation addressed these issues; - (c) Review the witnesses' testimony and physical evidence.
 Outline the strengths of your witnesses and the weaknesses of the opposing side's witnesses; - (c) Argue your case by stating how the law applies to the facts presented; - (d) Remind the judge of the required burden of proof.
 If you have the burden, convince the court it has been met.
-If not, convince the court that the opposing side has failed to meet its burden; - 3.
-Advice in Presenting: - (a) Don't read all the way through.
+If not, convince the court that the opposing side has failed to meet its burden; - (e) Remind the judge of any impeachments of the other side's witnesses that occurred during the trial, to point out the lack of credibility of the opposing side's witnesses.

+- (a) Don't read all the way through.
 Maintain eye contact with the judge or look up frequently; - (b) Forcefully urge your point of view.
 Avoid a boring review of the facts; - (c) Argue your side, but don't be blind to the opposing side's arguments.
 Fairness is important; - (c) Be very careful to adapt your statement at the end of the trial to reflect what the witnesses actually said and what the physical evidence showed.